AceDataCloud/SerpAPI/docs/google_serp_api_integration_guide.md

   ]
 }
 ```

-It can be seen that it paginates the search results, displaying 20 results per page, and the content of the results is similar to the above text.
+As can be seen, it displays the search results in a paginated format, showing 20 results per page, with content similar to the above.